-Beyond the EARidescent offerings, there are six merchandise collections debuting throughout October and November 2021 for Walt Disney World’s 50th Anniversary.
+Beyond the EARidescent offerings, there are six merchandise collections for Walt Disney World’s 50th Anniversary.
 These offer something for everyone, from fun and creative celebration-themed items to an entire line of products inspired by Cinderella Castle.
 There are also throwback and retro-themed pieces and even a pre-celebration product line that’s now available.

 In addition to the merchandise itself, there are a ton of displays throughout retail locations.
 You probably won’t care about these if you’re a first-time or casual guest, but these include many fantastic nods to the past, extinct attractions, fan-favorite characters, and more.
 Definitely be sure to check out the Marketplace Co-Op at Disney Springs and Main Street Cinema at Magic Kingdom to see the highlights.

 Even though Walt Disney World’s 50th Anniversary celebration is now underway, what we’ve seen so far isn’t the full version of the event.
-The last year-plus has derailed a lot of plans, and it’s impossible to know with complete certainty what will be practical and possible by 2022.
+The closure and slow reopening derailed a lot of plans, and it’s impossible to know with complete certainty what will be practical and possible before it ends.

 Nevertheless, in this section of the post we’ll offer some rumors and speculation about what might come next, plus commentary beyond what’s covered in the above-referenced reviews for Harmonious and Disney Enchantment (neither of which were big hits with us) and other specific pieces of entertainment.